 If someone hits you while you are driving with no insurance in Oregon you still have the right to seek fair compensation for your injuries.
 Oregon insurance policies have built-in no-fault provisions and must include $15,000 of Personal Injury Protection (PIP).
-This PIP is what initially pays for your medical bills and lost wages.
-If you do not have PIP you will have to pay your costs up-front and hope to be reimbursed after going to court or reaching a settlement.
+This PIP coverage is designed to initially cover your medical expenses and lost wages.
+However, if you lack PIP, you may have to front these costs and pursue reimbursement through legal means, either by going to court or reaching a settlement.

 According to the Oregon State Bar: